Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 One surprising aspect of the Museum of World Religions is the stark contrast between the peaceful, contemplative interior and the comparatively chaotic streets of Yonghe district, New Taipei City, right outside the front door, while the most memorable feature for most visitors are the meticulously designed miniature versions of 10 of the world’s great religious edifices.

-If you are interested in religions, need an indoor idea for a rainy day, or want to get off the beaten track in Taipei, this museum is a great addition to your Taipei itinerary!
+If you are interested in religions, need an indoor idea for a rainy day, or want to get off the beaten track, this museum is a great addition to your Taipei itinerary!
 Also see my related article on the top 30 temples in Taipei and Fo Guang Shan, Taiwan’s largest Buddhist monastery.